scootern917/penney_final_revisions/README.md

 Returns:

-- array of simulations
+- Array of simulations

 Functionality:

 - Loads simulation data from specified file
-- isolates decks
+- Isolates decks from seeds

 `score_deck(score_deck(deck, seq1, seq2, deck_length)`

 Parameters:
-- `deck`: deck of cards
+- `deck`: Deck of cards
 - `seq1`: 3-bit sequence for player 1
 - `seq2`: 3-bit sequence for player 2
-- `deck_length`: length of deck to process (minus 2)
+- `deck_length`: Length of deck to process (minus 2)

 Returns:
-- tuple containing the number of cards and tricks won by each player
+- Tuple containing the number of cards and tricks won by each player

 Functionality:
 - Initialize card counts and pile size
 - Iterates through the deck to check for matches with player sequences
-- If match is found, matching player receives cards in pile and updates trick count
+- If match is found, matching player receives cards in pile and their trick count is updated

 `calculate_winner(p1_cards, p2_cards, p1_tricks, p2_tricks) -> tuple[int, int, int, int]`